-All authors should be accounted for the accuracy of the published data.
+All authors should account for the accuracy of the published data.
 Correction of data should be done before the final printing of the paper.
 For that reason, the corresponding author receives the galley proof of the paper and is asked to correct it carefully and in timely manner (within 48 h) before publication.
-If the authors find a major mistake or error in the published version of the article, additional correction of data (but to a minor extent) can be done after the publication only in the online version of the paper.
+If authors find a major mistake or error in the published version of the article, an Erratum will be published in the first available issue and posted online.

 Retraction of published papers

 If the authors made an honest error or discover the major flaws in their work, they can retract the paper.
 The online version will then be marked as ’retracted by authors’ and a retraction notice will be added to the CrossRef database.
 All links to the retracted article will be maintained.
 If the editors, reviewers or readers notice a case of duplicate or overlapping publication, fraudulent use of data, plagiarism or unethical research, the paper will be, after an internal review by the editor, retracted, in which case the online version will then be marked as ’retracted by editor’ and a retraction notice will be added to the CrossRef database.
 All links to the retracted article will be maintained.
 All retractions will be done in accordance with the COPE retraction guidelines.

 Authors should declare any conflict of interest in the cover letter and in the paper, and at a later stage in the statement of Conflict of Interest.
 When suggesting reviewers, they should pay attention to the fact that the proposal of their colleagues, collaborators or members of their institutions will not be considered during reviewing.
 Also, the authors should state if they want to exclude a particular reviewer, which will be accepted if the reasons are justifiable.
 After the acceptance of the paper for publication all authors are obliged to sign the Declaration of Authorship and Statement of Conflict of Interest forms.